alexlop29/use-launch-darkly-to-ease-data-governance/README.md

 ## About
-Demonstrates using launch darkly kill switches and contexts to ease data governance

 In a [recent blog post](https://launchdarkly.com/blog/what-is-a-kill-switch-software-development/), Launch Darkly provides insight into the potential use case of a `kill switch` feature flag.
-A `kill switch` provides the capability of seamlessly enabling or disabling a feature from the Launch Darkly dashboard.
-Launch Darkly suggests leveraging `kill switches` to ease compliance and regulation management, such as enabling data retention for users based on their geographic location. `use-launch-darkly-to-ease-data-governance` demonstrates how to use Auth0's geolocation features, distributed AWS resources, and Launch Darkly to dynamically store user data.
+A `kill switch` seamlessly enables or disables a feature from the Launch Darkly dashboard.
+Launch Darkly suggests leveraging `kill switches` to ease compliance and regulation management, such as configuring data retention based on the user's geographic location. `use-launch-darkly-to-ease-data-governance` demonstrates how to use Auth0's geolocation features, distributed AWS resources, and Launch Darkly to store user data dynamically.

 ## 🔧 Core libraries
 - [Node.js(20.10.0)](https://nodejs.org/en)